umsi211F2025/umsi211-f25-course-resources/week7/react_practices.md

 - A tests file should be placed in the same directory as the component it tests, in a `__tests__/` subdirectory.
 For example, `src/survey/page/__tests__/SurveyPage.test.tsx` tests `src/survey/page/SurveyPage.tsx`.
 - In tests, wrap user actions in `act(...)` calls.
 That will prevent warnings about multiple state updates not being wrapped in `act(...)`.

+## Specification-Driven Development
+- Maintain a `spec.md` file that describes the features and behavior of your app in sufficient detail that the copilot can implement them.
+- Before implementing a new feature, update the `spec.md` file to describe the desired behavior.
+- When the app doesn't behave as you'd like, update the `spec.md` file to clarify the intended behavior and point the copilot to the relevant section when asking it to fix the issue.

 ## Directory Example
 ```
 src/